11 of Europe’s Most Beautiful Train Stations

 Madrid, Spain

-The Spanish capital’s eclectic Atocha station was designed in part by Gustave Eiffel; his influence is most apparent in the train shed’s arched steel-and-glass roof.
-When traffic at the station outgrew the original 1892 building in the 1980s, an annex with 25 platforms was added, and the old platform area was converted into an atrium full of several thousand tropical plants from around the world.
+The Spanish capital’s eclectic Atocha station opened in 1892 after an earlier station was destroyed by a fire, and the train shed’s arched steel-and-glass roof may hint at architect Alberto Palacio’s frequent collaborations with Gustave Eiffel.
+When traffic at the station outgrew the original building in the 1980s, an annex with 25 platforms was added, and the old platform area was converted into an atrium with several thousand tropical plants from around the world.

-The painted-tile murals at São Bento station tell stories of Portuguese history.
+The tile murals at São Bento station tell stories of Portuguese history.

 Photo by Kartinkin77/Shutterstock